Player efficiency rating: Overview

 PER strives to measure a player's per-minute performance, while adjusting for pace.
 A league-average PER is always 15.00, which permits comparisons of player performance across seasons.
 PER takes into account positive results, including field goals, free throws, 3-pointers, assists, rebounds, blocks and steals and negative results, including missed shots, turnovers and personal fouls.
 The formula adds positive stats and subtracts negative ones through a statistical point value system.
 The rating for each player is then adjusted to a per-minute basis so that, for example, substitutes can be compared with starters in playing time debates.
 It is also adjusted for the team's pace.
 In the end, one number sums up the players' statistical accomplishments for that season.

 Relationship to baseball sabermetrics

-Hollinger's work has benefitted from the observations of sabermetric baseball analysts, such as Bill James.
-One of the primary observations is that traditional counting statistics in baseball, like runs batted in and wins, are not reliable indicators of a player's value.
+Hollinger's work has benefited from the observations of sabermetric baseball analysts, such as Bill James.
+The initial observations is that traditional counting statistics in baseball, like runs batted in and wins, are not reliable indicators of a player's value.
 For example, runs batted in is highly dependent upon opportunities created by a player's teammates.
 PER extends this critique of counting statistics to basketball, noting that a player's opportunities to accumulate statistics are dependent upon the number of minutes played as well as the pace of the game.